YanXiong-UCAS/Tutorial-GitHub/README.md

 # Tutorial-GitHub
-This is simple tutorial for GitHub learning.
+This is a simple tutorial for GitHub learning.